 #FakeMMT has it completely backwards.

-The pure MMT insight is that, operationally, federal taxes and Treasury bond sales ARE NOT NEEDED to fund spending—not that they don’t at all because tax & bond collections are ‘destroyed’.
-Fake MMTers saying ‘taxes don’t fund spending’ because taxes are ‘destroyed’ are trying to usurp the ‘Power of the Purse’ of Congress, at best; or they’re confused about how the post-gold standard, modern monetary system really works, at worst.
+The pure description MMT insight is that, operationally, federal taxes and Treasury bond sales ARE NOT NEEDED to fund spending—not that they don’t at all.
+Political ‘prescription’ MMTers saying ‘taxes don’t fund spending’ because ‘taxes are destroyed’ so ‘one of the things that MMT economists have advocated for a very long time is finding a way to take the fingerprints of Congress off of the decision making’* are trying to usurp the Constitutionally-enshrined Power of the Purse.

 “The ‘keystroke to every need’ crowd are nothing more than populists offering free candy to children that in the end rots their teeth.
 Resorting to a ‘keystroke-first’ approach shows a lack of thought and creativity.
 There are ways to get at the underlying problems with pen strokes not keystrokes.”—Charles ‘Kondy’ Kondak